MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-vdek.md

 - Sales tax code
 - Item sales tax group
 - Sales tax group
-- Customer account Id
+- Customer account ID
 - Customer group
-- Vendor account Id
+- Vendor account ID
 - Vendor group

 This lookup field defines conditions that are based on current company's master data sources.
 These conditions will produce a mark of **1** for the **P_65** and **P_67** elements of the **\<Deklaracja\>** part of the report when they are met by at least one document in the reporting period.